VidCoin/VidCoin-AdobeAir-ANE/README.md

 | 1.2.0 | 1.2.0 | *NA* |
 | 1.1.0 | 1.2.0 | *NA* |
 | 1.0.0 | 1.1.2 | *NA* |

+###Deprecations
+Versions **1.4.0 and before** have been partly disabled.
+For the maximum compatibilty, make sure your app runs the latest version available.

 ##Preview